Bruce Wilcox: Chatbot Technology

 Wilcox worked on a chatbot technology for Avatar Reality called CHAT-L. His chatbot Suzette was released into the 2009 Chatterbox Challenge and did well, winning Best New Bot and coming in second most popular.
 It then won the 2010 Loebner Prize, fooling one of four human judges.
 The Loebner entry was written in ChatScript, a language redesigned from CHAT-L. The engine is an open source project at SourceForge. and GitHub.

 He won the 2011 Loebner Prize with a new chatbot, Rosette.
 His bot Angela came in 2nd in 2012.
 In 2013 his bot Rose came in 3rd.

 In June 2012, Outfit7 released a popular ChatScript app called "Tom Loves Angela", scripted primarily by Bruce and his wife Sue.
-The chatbot, Angela, came in 3rd in ChatbotBattles 2012 and won the prize for best 15-minute conversation.
-In 2013 and 2014, rumors were spread widely on Facebook that the Outfit 7 chat app "Talking Angela," another project reliant on Bruce and Sue's work, was a front for a pedophile ring.
-These rumors were debunked, and the sudden publicity temporarily pushed the app into the top 10 free iPhone apps category.
+The chatbot, Angela, came in 3rd in ChatbotBattles 2012, won the prize for best 15-minute conversation, and placed 2nd in the Loebner prize.

 He and his wife Sue founded the natural language company Brillig Understanding in 2012.